malloydata/malloy/docs/_src/language/aggregates.md

 ### Distinct Counts

-Distinct counts may be used to count the number of distinct values of a particular field within an explore.
+Distinct counts may be used to count the number of distinct values of a particular field within a source.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "source": "ecommerce/ecommerce.malloy"}